Student Who Hugged Meghan Markle During Her Visit Apologizes To Prince Harry For 'Cuddling' His Wife in a Letter

 Monday, 9 March 2020 () Student Aker Okoye has written a letter to Prince Harry after meeting, and hugging, his wife, Meghan Markle over the weekend.
 The letter, published through The Sun paper, is written as an apology of sorts to Harry, after Aker got to hug Meghan following his speech during her visit to the Robert Clack Upper School [...]

 Many media outlets have referred to Prince Harry and Meghan Markle’s current trip to England and their final engagements as senior members of the British royal...
-Lainey Gossip Also reported by •TMZ.com •Tamworth Herald •CBS News •Deutsche Welle
+Lainey Gossip Also reported by •TMZ.com •Tamworth Herald •CBS News